coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    Performs the specified reduction on :n:`@term` and displays the resulting term with its type.
-If a proof is open, :n:`@term` may reference hypotheses of the selected goal.
+If a proof is open, :n:`@term` may refer to hypotheses of the selected goal.

    .. seealso:: Section :ref:`performingcomputations`.